 If the high rT3 is caused by inflammation…shouldn’t we solve the rT3 problem by solving the inflammation?

 If the high rT3 is caused by an infection…shouldn’t we resolve the rT3 problem by helping the body overcome the infection?
+This is the most common cause Restorative Health Solutions has found for high reverse T3.

 It is an approach that has helped hundreds of my patients, and I hope it makes some sense to you too.